jhuckaby/s3-api/docs/CLI.md

 s3 snapshot S3_URL LOCAL_FILE
 ```

-The `snapshot` command takes a "snapshot" of an S3 location, including all nested files and directories, and produces a local `.zip`, `.tar` or `.tar.gz` archive file.
+The `snapshot` command takes a "snapshot" of an S3 location, including all nested files and directories, and produces a local `.zip`, `.tar`, `.tar.gz`, `.tar.xz` or `.tar.bz2` archive file.
 This snapshot file can then be restored back to S3 using the [restoreSnapshot](#restoresnapshot) command.
 Example use:

 ```sh
 s3 snapshot s3://my-bucket/s3dir/images /path/to/snapshot-[yyyy]-[mm]-[dd].zip